KhaledAlrashi1/IMDB-Movie-Reviews-Sentiment-Analysis/README.md

 ## Sentiment Analysis of IMDB Reviews Using LSTM

 #### Welcome!
 This is a sentiment analysis project on IMDB movie reviews using a Long Short-Term Memory (LSTM) neural network.
-This project aims to provide a comprehensive exploration of using deep learning techniques to understand and analyze sentiments expressed in movie reviews.
-The Jupyter Notebook has a detailed implementation of the LSTM model, including data loading, preprocessing, model building, training, and evaluation.
+The Jupyter Notebook has a detailed implementation of the LSTM model, including data preprocessing, model building, training, and evaluation.

-## Goals of This Project
-1. To apply LSTM networks, a type of recurrent neural network, in analyzing textual data.
-2. To gain practical experience in processing and visualizing data for natural language processing tasks.
-3. To understand the nuances of sentiment analysis in a real-world dataset.

 ### Dataset
-The dataset is provided by the `keras` library and consists of 25,000 training reviews and 25,000 testing reviews.
-Each review in the dataset is tokenized, and words are replaced with integers representing their relative frequency of occurrence.
-For instance, the integer "3" might represent the third most frequent word in the dataset.
+The dataset is provided by the `Kaggle` library and consists of 50,000 reviews.

 ![Length Distribution of Positive vs Negative Reviews](data_visualization/length_distribution_of_positive_vs_negative_reviews.png)
 * This histogram compares the length distribution of positive and negative reviews, offering an understanding of how review length might correlate with sentiment.